-A student successfully completing the program will receive an Associate of Applied Science degree from the College and be eligible to take the National Registry Exam as an EMT-Paramedic.
+A student successfully completing the program will receive an Associate of Applied Science degree from EMCC and be eligible to take the National Registry Exam as a Paramedic.
 This training program is sanctioned by the Mississippi State Board of Health.
 The course meets or exceeds those standards established by the National Highway Traffic Safety Administration/U.S. Department of Transportation.
 The Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs.

 Paramedic Certificate Program Option: An optional pathway to obtain certification is to become a Paramedic through the EMCC Certificate program.
 By following the Certificate route, the student is required to meet the prerequisites for the program.
-They must then complete the three semester Paramedic program.
+They must then complete the three-semester Paramedic program.
 Upon successful completion of the program the Paramedic candidate will receive a certificate which will certify the candidate to take the National Registry exam for Paramedics.

 See menu at left for more information.

-The 135-hour course is offered by the State Bureau of Vocational, Technical, and Adult Education, with the cooperation of the Governor’s Highway Safety Program, the Mississippi State Department of Health, and the 85 American College of Surgeons Mississippi Committee on Trauma, through the Community/Junior College system.
+The 135-hour course is offered by the State Bureau of Vocational, Technical, and Adult Education, with the cooperation of the Governor’s Highway Safety Program, the Mississippi State Department of Health, and the American College of Surgeons Mississippi Committee on Trauma, through the Community/Junior College system.